awslabs/benchmark-ai/README.md

 - Metrics are collected into:
     - Prometheus

-Optional: Put bff/bin/anubis in your $PATH
+*hint: put bff/bin/anubis, or symlink to it, in your $PATH*

 Anubis supports "Script Mode".
-This means along with posting the descriptor file, you may also include the code that you wish to run.
+This means along with posting the descriptor file, you may also specify and include the actual code that you wish to run.
+This is a great way to more explicitly separate your model code from the framework you want to run.
 See our "Hello World" [README](sample-benchmarks/hello-world) for info on that.
 Also look at the `anubis` client program [document](bff/docs/anubis-client.md) located in the bff service.

 ```bash
 #To watch the status messages showing the progress of the run